Legitcode/ReactJSNews/_posts/2015-11-18-your-first-redux-app.md

 )
 ```

 This is how you render your top-level app using redux.
 It will inject your redux state as props and pass in any changes automatically.
 This is why we can use stateless components!
-You may notice we need to also `npm install react-dom`, I forgot about that one.
-In case you couldn't tell, I'm writing this tutorial as I build the example repo.
+Don't forget to `npm install react-dom` before the next step!

 ###First look